 This article was originally published in the January/February 2006 issue of Biblical Archaeology Review.
 In the September/October 2012 issue of BAR, Avraham Faust re-examines Eilat Mazar’s excavations in the article “Did Eilat Mazar Find David’s Palace?”
-Read about Faust’s article in Bible History Daily, or read the full article in the BAS Library or digital edition.
+Read a summary of Faust’s article in Bible History Daily or read his full article in the BAS Library or with a digital subscription.

 There can be little doubt that King David had a palace.
 The Bible tells us that Hiram of Tyre (who would later help King Solomon build the Temple) constructed the palace for David: “King Hiram of Tyre sent envoys to David, with cedar logs, carpenters and stonemasons; and they built a palace for David” (2 Samuel 5:11).
 Nine years ago I wrote an article in BAR suggesting where, in my opinion, the remains of King David’s palace might lie.1 I proposed looking in the northern part of the most ancient area of Jerusalem, known as the City of David.